 - 13.1 The DGIR has the power to withdraw an advance ruling at any time after it is issued.
-This may occur due to changes in the interpretation of the tax laws based on new differing decisions made by the Courts. - 13.2 A withdrawal of an advance ruling which has been issued to a person will be done by way of a notification of withdrawal.
-The date of withdrawal of an advance ruling will not be retrospective and not earlier than the date on which the person is reasonably expected to receive the notice of withdrawal. - 13.3 If a person has effected the arrangement before the date of withdrawal, then the person is allowed to follow the advance ruling issued to him until the end of the period stated in the advance ruling.
+This may occur due to changes in the interpretation of the tax laws based on new differing decisions made by the Courts. - 13.2 The withdrawal of an advance ruling which has been issued to a person will be made by way of a notification of withdrawal.
+The date of withdrawal of an advance ruling will not be retrospective and will not be earlier than the date on which the person is reasonably expected to receive the notice of withdrawal. - 13.3 If a person has effected the arrangement before the date of withdrawal, then the person is allowed to follow the advance ruling issued to him until the end of the period stated in the advance ruling.
 On the other hand, if a person has not effected the arrangement at the date of withdrawal, then the advance ruling issued to him is not applicable.
-This will ensure that a person who begins an arrangement in reliance of an advance ruling may bind the DGIR for the remainder of the period.
-However, if the DGIR withdraws an advance ruling before the person enters into the arrangement, then the DGIR will not be bound by the advance ruling.
+This will ensure that a person who begins an arrangement based on the advance ruling issued by the DGIR will bind the DGIR for the period stated in the advance ruling.
+However, if the DGIR withdraws an advance ruling before the person carries out the arrangement, then the DGIR will not be bound by the advance ruling.